 If you are fasting for the first time, you might begin by missing a meal or two.
 Over time, you can build up to a full day or more.
 Begin by refraining from solid food, but drink liquids.
-Water is the best, since soft drinks ‘poison’ the digestive system and inhibit the purifying process, and coffee and tea stimulate the nervous system.
+Water is the best, since soft drinks are not good for the digestive system.
+Coffee and tea can over-stimulate the nervous system.

 Take time to listen.
 Keep a notebook and pen nearby to record the ideas, insights, directions and instructions He impresses on your mind.
-When you turn down the “noise of western civilization” by fasting, you can more easily hear God.
+When you turn down the noise of everyday life by fasting, you can more easily hear God.

 Breaking the fast may require as much discipline as beginning it.
-During the fast your stomach contracts and your body’s digestive and elimination systems rest.
+During the fast, your stomach contracts and your body’s digestive and elimination systems rest.
 The longer you fast, the more time the digestive organs need to reactivate before functioning at full speed.

 If you plan to fast only a day or two at a time, it is best to end the fast with a small glass of fruit juice as your first meal.
-Gradually introduce small amounts of easily digestible foods such as yogurt, soup, fresh fruit, and cooked vegetables.
+Gradually introduce small amounts of easily digestible foods such as yogurt, soup, fresh fruit and cooked vegetables.

-If fasting only a few days at a time, ending the fast should be easier.
+If fasting for only a few days at a time, ending the fast should be easier.
 If you have built up to and desire to fast longer, you should consult your physician and review a health book on fasting.